Club 1872 Legacy

 What is a Club 1872 legacy donation? +

-A Club 1872 legacy donation is a £500 donation to Club 1872 Shares CIC, which will initially be used to purchase the 66 million shares currently held by New Oasis Asset Ltd on behalf of Dave King.
+A Club 1872 legacy donation is a £500 donation to Club 1872 Shares CIC, which will be used to purchase shares in RIFC Plc.
 The donation can be made in one payment, over 10 months or over 25 months.
-At current share levels this will make Club 1872 the largest single shareholder in RIFC.

 In recognition of each legacy donation, legacy members will receive a certificate detailing their contribution and a lifetime vote on all the shares held by Club 1872.

 What are my options on how to make a legacy donation? +

 You can make a legacy donation in a one-off donation, over 10 months or over 25 months.
 There is also a choice of card payments or direct debit.
 Once the legacy donation is complete, donations will revert to a standard £10 per month but this can be altered at any time without effecting your status as a legacy member with a lifetime vote on all Club 1872 matters and all votes of the shares Club 1872 holds in Rangers International Football Club Plc.

 What does legacy membership of Club 1872 mean? +

 Everyone who makes a legacy donation to Club 1872 will become a legacy member of the organisation.
 Under the Articles of Club 1872 Shares CIC, this will grant you lifetime ‘contributor’ status.
 This means you will have a lifetime vote on all key decisions of Club 1872.
 This includes electing Club 1872 directors, changing the rules of the organisation and, perhaps most importantly, voting on the shares held by Club 1872 in Rangers International Football Club Plc.
 This will give you a lifetime say in the most important decisions made about Rangers.